Estimates on the domain of validity for Lyapunov-Schmidt reduction: Preliminaries

 Equilibria of \eqref{eq:dyn_sys} are level sets of the algebraic system of equations

-In such systems, a point \((\mathbf{x}_0,\lambda_0)\in\R[n]\times\R[m]\) is a \textit{bifurcation point} of \eqref{eq:dyn_sys} if it satisfies the following: \begin{enumerate} \item It is an equilibrium (equivalently a solution of \eqref{eq:equilibria}) \item The Jacobian matrix \(J = \mathrm{D}_{\mathbf{x}}\boldsymbol{\Phi}(\mathbf{x}_0,\lambda_0)\) has at least one eigenvalue on the imaginary axis. \end{enumerate} As a consequence of the ImFT, in a neighbourhood of any hyperbolic fixed point of \eqref{eq:dyn_sys} (an equilibrium that is not a bifurcation point), the parameter vector \(\lambda\) uniquely parametrises a curve of nearby equilibria \((\mathbf{x},\lambda) = (g(\lambda),\lambda)\) where \(g:\R[m]\to\R[n]\) is \(\mathcal{C}^2\).
+{A \textit{bifurcation}} \textit{point} of equilibria of \eqref{eq:dyn_sys} is a point \((\mathbf{x}_0,\lambda_0)\in\R[n]\times\R[m]\) that satisfies the following: \begin{enumerate} \item The point \((\mathbf{x},\lambda) = (\mathbf{x}_0,\lambda_0)\) is a solution of \eqref{eq:equilibria}; \item The Jacobian matrix \(J = \mathrm{D}_{\mathbf{x}}{\boldsymbol{\Phi}}(\mathbf{x}_0,\lambda_0)\) has at least one {zero} eigenvalue. \footnote{More generally, at a bifurcation point $J$ can have purely imaginary sets of eigenvalues; in this paper we focus only on bifurcations of equilibria.} \end{enumerate} As a consequence of the ImFT, in a neighbourhood of any hyperbolic fixed point of \eqref{eq:dyn_sys}, the parameter vector \(\lambda\) uniquely parametrizes a curve of nearby equilibria \((\mathbf{x},\lambda) = (g(\lambda),\lambda)\) where \(g:\R[m]\to\R[n]\) is \(\mathcal{C}^2\).
 Intuitively, this means that the number of equilibria in a neighbourhood of a hyperbolic fixed point is preserved as \(\lambda\) is varied.
-Bifurcation points are then precisely the points at which the ImFT fails, potentially leading to novel features in the flow of the system \eqref{eq:dyn_sys}.
+Bifurcation points are then precisely the points at which the ImFT fails, potentially leading to novel features in the flow of \eqref{eq:dyn_sys}.

 It is often the case that \eqref{eq:dyn_sys} is large in state dimension.
-A classic result in dynamical systems theory constrains the dimension of the invariant manifold on which nontrivial features arise near bifurcation points to the number of singular eigenvalues in the linearised Jacobian at the bifurcation point \cite[Theorem 3.2.1]{guckenheimer2013nonlinear}.
+A classic result in dynamical systems theory constrains the dimension of the invariant manifold on which nontrivial features arise near bifurcation points to the number of singular eigenvalues of the linearised Jacobian \(J\) at the bifurcation point \cite[Theorem 3.2.1]{guckenheimer2013nonlinear}.
 In cases where \(J\) has a single zero eigenvalue, systems of arbitrarily high state dimension are often effectively one-dimensional near a bifurcation point \((\mathbf{x}_0, \lambda_0)\).
 Lyapunov-Schmidt reduction is a dimensionality reduction technique that enables us to derive a low-dimensional representation of the algebraic system \eqref{eq:equilibria} that preserves the topology of the curves of equilibiria.